 Expats moving to Morocco will be greeted by a colourful land characterised by scenic beauty, bustling marketplaces and delicious food.
 Most expats move to Rabat, Casablanca or the red city of Marrakesh.
 Though the expat population in Morocco is still relatively small, it's growing steadily.

 While expats may have their reservations about relocating to an Islamic country, they’ll find that Morocco is far more liberal than most expat destinations in the Middle East.
-Morocco lies at the crossroads of Europe, Africa and the Middle East and elements of these different cultures are visible in everyday life.
+It lies at the crossroads of Europe, Africa and the Middle East and elements of these different cultures are visible in everyday life.